Division Director, Biological Systems & Engineering

 Department Head, Process Engineering & Analytics

-Deepti Tanjore has been a research scientist at the Advanced Biofuels and Bioproducts Development Unit (ABPDU) since its inception in December 2011.
-As Fermentation team lead with an extensive background in biomass deconstruction and conversion, she has been principal investigator (PI) on numerous industry SPP and CRADA projects.
-In addition, she served as PI for the Berkeley Lab/BETO Feedstocks Conversion Interface Consortium.
+Deepti Tanjore is Director of the Advanced Biofuels and Bioproducts Process Development Unit (ABPDU), where she has been a researcher since its inception in December 2011.
+In addition, she served as the principa investigator for the Berkeley Lab/BETO Feedstocks Conversion Interface Consortium.
 Tanjore is a two-time participant in the Lab Corps/Energy I-Corps program and a 2015 Berkeley Lab Women@TheLab awardee.
 She also serves on the advisory board for the BioManufacturing Program at Laney College in Oakland, Calif.

-Tanjore earned her B. Tech. in chemical engineering with a minor in biotechnology from Andhra University in Visakhapatnam, India; her M.S. in biological engineering with a minor in statistics from North Carolina State University; and her Ph.D. in biological engineering from Pennsylvania State University.
-She conducted post-doctoral research on chemical- and bio-catalysis for the production of bio-jet fuel precursors with Charles Wyman at UC Riverside.
+Tanjore earned her BTech in chemical engineering with a minor in biotechnology from Andhra University in Visakhapatnam, India.
+She has a MS in biological engineering with a minor in statistics from North Carolina State University and a PhD in biological engineering from Pennsylvania State University.
+She conducted postdoctoral research on chemical- and bio-catalysis for the production of bio-jet fuel precursors with Charles Wyman at UC Riverside.